Surgery for sarcoma that has spread

 You may have some flu like symptoms or feel tired for a few weeks.

-Radiofrequency ablation uses radio waves to destroy cancer cells that have spread into your liver or lung by heating them to high temperatures.
+Radiofrequency ablation uses radio waves to destroy cancer cells that have spread into your liver or lung.
+This happens when they heat up the cancer cells to high temperatures.

 During surgery